Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 214

-- Purpose: Total number of merc kipchak creatable by the source player
+- Purpose: Total number of mercenary kipchak creatable by the source player

-- Additional Information: Yes, the name of this resource is wrong in the editor
+- Additional Information: Researching Cuman Mercenaries sets this to 10.
+Making mercenary Kipchaks costs one unit of this resource

 ## 216. Mercenary Kipchak Limit

 - ID: 215

-- Purpose: Number of merc kipchak created by the source player
+- Purpose: Number of mercenary kipchaks created/queued by the source player

-- Additional Information: Yes, the name of this resource is wrong in the editor
+- Additional Information: Making mercenary Kipchaks gives one unit of this resource

 ## 217. Shepherd Productivity